 Credit card sales.
-You must complete lines 1 and 2 to report tips and sales (receipts) from credit cards and other credit arrangements.
+You must complete lines 1 and 2 to report tips and sales (receipts) from credit cards, debit cards, and other charges

 Rounding off to whole dollars.
-You may round off your money entries to the nearest dollar.
-To round off cents to the nearest whole dollar on your form, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar.
-If you do round off, do so for all amounts.
-But if you have to add two or more amounts to figure the amount to enter on a line, include cents when adding and only round the total
+You may round off cents to whole dollars on your return and schedules.
+If you do round to whole dollars, you must round all amounts.
+To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar.
+For example, \$1.39 becomes \$1 and \$2.50 becomes \$3.

+If you have to add two or more amounts to figure the amount to enter on a line, include cents when adding the amounts and round off only the total.

-Line 1 - Total charged tips for calendar year 2001.
-Enter the total amount of tips that are shown on charge receipts for the year.
+- Total charged tips for calendar year 2003.
+Enter the total I ine 1 amount of tips that are shown on charge receipts for the year.